 FOR THE LOVE OF OPAL: My dad and his wife were the human parents of Opal, who was the daughter of Pearl.
 She and Pearl grew up on small Arabian horse ranch in Northern California which was surrounded by horses, barn cats, chickens, another herding dog and the occasional cow.
 They had a large green yard with gardens as well as a pasture and acres to roam.
 When Opal passed away and I wanted to portray her in her new life in a field of green and colorful flowers, a place of happiness for her human parents who gave her a good life filled with love.

-SASSY SABER: My other sister describes Saber as a sweet, well-tempered loyal pet who always had something to say.
+SASSY SABER: My sister Lezlie describes Saber as a sweet, well-tempered loyal pet who always had something to say.
 She loved to debate, not just bark for bark’s sake, but to carry on a convincing conversation in her own dog language about why she should have what she wanted and when she wanted it.
 Her favorite spot to do this was right outside my sister’s bedroom glass door that led to Sabers dog house.
 My sister had her writing desk there and Saber would often sit by that glass door trying to convince her that if she just would let her in, she promises not to disturb her while she worked.
 It was Saber’s routine and my sister’s fondest memory of her past friend so I wanted to paint this lasting story for her.

 POLISHED POLISH ARABS: Arabian horses are famous for loyalty to their keepers as well as beauty, stamina and endurance.
 My dad and his wife bred and raised these beautiful creatures during their retirement years.
 And although it was as much a business, the affection for them was also very personal.
 Isabella was the perfect example; never trained for riding, she was a beautiful bay who used to follow my dad around like a loyal pup feigning for his attention.
 She was gorgeous to watch run through the pasture with all the pride of an Arabian.
 My favorite was Ezekiel (Ziek) who had a gate that was smooth and solid.
 He and Lilly were the two remaining towards the end growing old together.
 When he passed, Lilly was adopted into a retirement pasture for aging horses where she lived her remaining days in a peaceful paradise with other horses.